ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 Note that bits of this don't make sense when taken literally.
 "Lady Ramkin was so rich she could afford to stomp around the place in rubber boots and a tweed skirt that had belonged to her mother.
 She was so rich she could afford to live on biscuits and cheese sandwiches."
 These are not expensive things compared to the alternatives.

 I think the subtext here is something like "Lady Ramkin is so rich she doesn't need to try to impress people".
 Looking back at *Guards!
-Guards!* (the first book featuring Vimes and Ramkins), that's spelled out more explicitly: "A couple of women were moving purposefully among the boxes.
+Guards!* (the first book featuring Vimes and Ramkin), that's spelled out more explicitly: "A couple of women were moving purposefully among the boxes.
 Ladies, rather.
 They were far too untidy to be mere women.
 No ordinary women would have dreamed of looking so scruffy; you needed the complete self-confidence that comes with knowing who your great-great-great-great-grandfather was before you could wear clothes like that."

 I'm tempted to attribute this to personality (speculatively, "autism") rather than wealth.
 But I think it does rhyme with discussions of class that I've seen. ("Rich people don't want you to mistake them for middle-class, so they visibly spend money.
 The people richer than them aren't going to be mistaken for middle-class, but they don't want you to think they're merely "rich", so they avoid visibly spending money.")
 Let's stipulate that the subtext is accurate, and move on.